 Varsity Football for the Hudson City School District, and is a past Board Member and Coach of

 the Hudson Little League, and Columbia County Pop Warner.

-John resides in Greenport with his wife Barbara.
-They have three sons, Andrew, John, and
+John resides in Greenport, and has three sons, Andrew, John, and Zachary, and a

 John W. Davi